Approved by the president

 - any faculty or staff member or other campus employee authorized by the president or executive director of communications;

-- any faculty or staff member or employee of an affiliate who is a college matter expert and acting within their official role.
+- any faculty or staff member or employee of an affiliate who is a university matter expert and acting within their official role.

-The following persons may engage with a media organization, provided they state that they are not official representatives of the college:
+The following persons may engage with a media organization, provided they state that they are not official representatives of the university:

 - any faculty or staff member or other campus employee who is acting as an academic expert.